top of page

 WhatsNext.jpg

-UI Design kits are once again very useful for fast paced design challenges.
+UI kits are useful for design challenges and sprints

-Solid arrows in boxes can also be interpret as play buttons.
+Solid arrows can be interpreted as play buttons

 Bottom of Page